 - Bandage injuries like a broken bone until the cat is taken to a vet.

-Investing time in learning the basics of Cat First Aid can help you save a lives, and we are grateful to NekoNgeru, Wellington’s first Cat Cafe, for the opportunity to take part in a workshop that has been a life changing experience.
-Our tutor was veterinary nurse Josie, who you can read more about here.
+Investing time in learning the basics of Pet First Aid can help you save a lives, and we are grateful to NekoNgeru, Wellington’s first Cat Cafe, for the opportunity to take part in a workshop that has been a life changing experience.
+Our tutor was veterinary nurse Josie, who you can read more about here and having a qualified person teaching us gave the whole class more confidence.

 The Dash Kitten Crew